lurchmath/lde/docs/phase3-interpretation.md

 ## Feedback messages

- * [ ] Add a function to the LDE module that can be called whenever the feedback on an `InputStructure` in the Input Tree changes, and the function will send a message (to any listening client) containing this
-   data: the ID of the node whose feedback changed, and the new feedback data.
+ * [ ] Add a function to the LDE module that can be called whenever the Input Tree wants to communicate to the UI some attribute of a node in the Input Tree.
+That function will send a message (to any listening client) containing the ID of the node and a key-value pair for the attribute in question.
- * [ ] Extend each of the LDE module's API functions so that, when any new `InputStructure` instances are added in the Input Tree, we recursively go through them and all their descendants, and set their `wasChanged` event handlers to check to see if the feedback changed, and if so, call that global message sending function.
+ * [ ] Extend each of the LDE module's API functions so that, when any new `InputStructure` instances are added in the Input Tree, we recursively go through them and all their descendants, and set their `wasChanged` event handlers to call that global message sending function.
+It should not filter out any such messages by default; rather, the LDE can make guarantees in its documentation about certain attribute keys that follow certain rules, and the UI can choose whichever subset of those keys it wants to watch for and display to the user in some way.
+This will include feedback about validation, but may include other things as well.
+Example:
+    * Consider a step of work that needs two premises, but none were cited, and the option is enabled that lets Lurch seek the premises automatically.
+    * So Lurch fills in the preceding two steps as the reasons, and as it does so, it might store in one of the step's attributes the fact that it auto-filled, as the premises, those two preceding steps.
+    * A user interface might choose to implement a feature that watched for when such an attribute appears on an OT node, and then display the meaning of that attribute to the user, perhaps by showing faint/dotted arrows connecting the step to its auto-inserted premises.
+    * In other words, when premises aren't provided, the user will just see ghostly connections that communicate what the LDE inferred.
+No more mystery about which premises are auto-filled.
  * [ ] Update the documentation in that file to describe the changes just made.
  * [ ] Extend the unit tests for the LDE module to verify that this works as described.
-(Change the feedback of some nodes in the Input Tree and verify that messages are sent by the LDE to that effect.)
+(Change attributes of some nodes in the Input Tree and verify that messages are sent by the LDE to that effect.)
  * [ ] Add documentation in that test file describing the changes just made.
  * [ ] Once the unit tests pass, build everything and commit.